CinZane/Python-Fundamentals-for-Data-Analysts/README.md

-# Achievement 4 Python Fundamentals for Data Analysts
+# Python Fundamentals for Data Analysts in Careerfoundrys Data Immersion Course

-In this Project for the Data Analyst Immersion Course from Careerfoundry, we started to use python fundamentals for Data Analysts.
+In this Project for the Data Analyst Immersion Course from Careerfoundry, i started to use python fundamentals for Data Analysts.

-We have been tasked to identifie and Analyse a Grocery Basket Sales for an existing Company named Instacart who wishes to improve their Sales for certain Products and areas.
+I have been tasked to identifie and Analyse a Grocery Basket Sales for an existing Company named Instacart who wishes to improve their Sales for certain Products and areas.

 # Key Questions